henfee/small_nbextensions/README.md

 # small_nbextensions

-This repo contains some small javascript for IPython/Jupyter notebook.
+This repo contains some small javascript extensions for IPython/Jupyter notebook.
 Usually, these extensions will also be uploaded to the main collection [https://github.com/ipython-contrib/IPython-notebook-extensions](https://github.com/ipython-contrib/IPython-notebook-extensions).
 Extensions include: